 - (a) A party to a child-custody proceeding, including a modification proceeding, or a petitioner or respondent in a proceeding to enforce or register a child-custody determination, is not subject to personal jurisdiction in this State state for another proceeding or purpose solely by reason of having participated, or of having been physically present for the purpose of participating, in the proceeding. - (b) A person who is subject to personal jurisdiction in this State on a basis other than physical presence is not immune from service of process in this State state.
-A party present in this State state who is subject to the jurisdiction of another State state or foreign country is not immune from service of process allowable under the laws of that State state or foreign country. (c) The immunity granted by subsection (a) does not extend to civil litigation based on acts unrelated to the participation in a proceeding under this [Act] [act] committed by an individual while present in this State state.
-SECTION 110.
-COMMUNICATION BETWEEN COURTS. (a) For the purposes of this section, "record" means information that is inscribed on a tangible medium or that is stored in an electronic or other medium and is retrievable in perceivable form. (a)(b) A court of this State state may communicate with a court in another State state or foreign country concerning a proceeding arising under this [Act] [act]. (b)(c) The court may allow the parties to participate in the communication.
-If the parties are not able to participate in the communication, they must be given the opportunity to present facts and legal arguments before a decision on jurisdiction is made. (c)(d) Communication between courts on schedules, calendars, court records, and similar matters may occur without informing the parties.
-A record need not be made of the communication. (d)(e) Except as otherwise provided in subsection (e)(d), a record must be made of a communication under this section.
-The parties must be informed promptly of the communication and granted access to the record. (e) For the purposes of this section, "record" means information that is inscribed on a tangible medium or that is stored in an electronic or other medium and is retrievable in perceivable form.
+A party present

+1 in this State state who is subject to the jurisdiction of another State is not immune from 2 service of process allowable under the laws of that State state.
+3 (c) The immunity granted by subsection (a) does not extend to civil litigation based on 4 acts unrelated to the participation in a proceeding under this [Act] [act] committed by an 5 individual while present in this State state.
+6 SECTION 110.
+COMMUNICATION BETWEEN COURTS.
+7 (a) For the purposes of this section, "record" means information that is inscribed on a 8 tangible medium or that is stored in an electronic or other medium and is retrievable in 9 perceivable form.
+10 (a)(b) A court of this State state may communicate with a court in another State state 11 concerning a proceeding arising under this [Act] [act].
+12 (b)(c) The court may allow the parties to participate in the communication.
+If the parties 13 are not able to participate in the communication, they must be given the opportunity to present 14 facts and legal arguments before a decision on jurisdiction is made.
+15 (e)(d) Communication between courts on schedules, calendars, court records, and similar 16 matters may occur without informing the parties.
+A record need not be made of the 17 communication.
+18 (d)(e) Except as otherwise provided in subsection (e)(d), a record must be made of a 19 communication under this section.
+The parties must be informed promptly of the communication 20 and granted access to the record.
+21 (e) For the purposes of this section, "record" means information that is inscribed on a 22 tangible medium or that is stored in an electronic or other medium and is retrievable in 23 perceivable form.